RanaWaleed1991/IT-HelpDesk-Labs/Core_OS_Skills/Printer_Troubleshooting/lab03_Printer_Troubleshooting.md

 ## Step 3 – Installed Printer via IP
 Printer successfully installed via a dummy IP address.

-⚠️ Note: I was not able to print a test page because the IP was dummy and there was no actual printer to receive the job, so the print never executed.
+**Note:** I was not able to print a test page because the IP was dummy and there was no actual printer to receive the job, so the print never executed.

 ![Installed Printer](screenshots/Installed_Printer_Via_IP.PNG)